 The LIFGA scholarship was established in 2010.
 LIFGA members represent growers and retailers promoting research, education and sales of ornamentals in the local market.
 The LIFGA scholarship is intended for students in the Long Island/New York area studying ornamental horticulture at a community college or a four-year institution.

 Ed Markham was an international horticulturist.
 He began a career in horticulture sales after graduating from the Horticulture Department at Cornell University in 1942.
 Ed’s interest in providing scholarship funds to study marketing through international travel stemmed from his first trip abroad in the early 1960s.
-The Markham-Colegrave International Scholarship operates in cooperation with the David Colegrave Foundation in London, England.
+The Colegrave Seabrook Foundation Scholarship operates in cooperation with the David Colegrave Foundation in London, England.
 Each year there will be an exchange of students between the U.S. and Europe, alternating between the two countries.
 Scholarship awards of $4,500 will be made.
-U.S. students should apply for this scholarship in even numbered years (2010, 2012, 2014, etc.)
+U.S. students should apply for this scholarship in even-numbered years (2020, 2022, etc.)

 MIKE AND FLO NOVOVESKY SCHOLARSHIP